ClouderaEdu/CDE_CLI_Simple/README.md

 cde job run --name "cde_cli_job_custom_log_level" --application-file "sql.py"
 ```

-Search for job runs by job name:
+When you search for the job you can add multiple filter conditions as shown below:

 ```
-cde run list name[cde_cli_job_custom_log_level]
+cde run list --filter 'status[like]%succeeded%' --filter 'spark.spec.file[eq]sql.py' --filter 'job[eq]cde_cli_job_custom_log_level'
 ```

+The above command will print a dictionary.
+Take note of the id field at the top.

-And finally collect logs.
+Finally, issue the following command to collect logs.
 Make sure to replace the id integer with the one corresponding to your job run.

 ```
-cde run logs --type "driver/stdout" --id 47
+cde run logs --type "driver/stdout" --id 358
 ```